Learn

 Taking inventory of what you already own can make for powerful defense against overspending online.
 When you know what you have, it's easier to resist the urge to buy.

 There's nothing like a budget to hold you accountable for all your online shopping purchases.
 Every time you want to buy something, check your budget and see if you have the money to make the purchase happen.
 You can even try limiting your purchases to a single debit or credit card, making expenditures easier to track at month's end.
-Budgets are also helpful for major shopping seasons, like the holidays or semi-annual sales.
-This can help you avoid overspending during these times.
+You may also want to create a separate holiday budget.
+This can help you avoid overspending.

 Retailers are great about giving you several ways to pay, including branded credit cards or in-house financing.
 But just because you can finance a purchase doesn't mean it's a good idea.